Peuuuur-Noel/unraid-web-push-notification/README.md

 ## Usage

-1. Browse the Unraid notifications settings page with the device you want to register and receive notifications.
+1. Browse the Unraid notifications settings page with the device you want to receive notifications.
-2. Request for notification to allow it in your browser and register to push service.
+2. Click on "Request permission and register" button to allow notifications in your browser.

 Notification will be send to your devices through push service.
 Both your Unraid and devices must have access to internet.
 No need to keep Unraid interface open.